 Below is an example of a daily chart of USD/INR that shows us how Three Soldiers Candlesticks is formed after a downtrend:

 How to filter our stocks using Bullish Candlestick Scans in StockEdge?

-The above discussed bullish candlestick patterns can give us important signals when the trend is going to reverse from downtrend to uptrend.
-One should also note that all these bullish candlesticks should be used with other technical indicators to confirm the signal given by them
+The above-discussed bullish candlestick patterns can give us important signals when the trend is going to reverse from a downtrend to an uptrend.
+One should also note that all these bullish candlesticks should be used with other technical indicators to confirm the signal given by them.

 Bullish candlestick reversal patterns contain the open price at the low of the period and close near the high.
 This shows buying pressure stepped in and reversed the downtrend.
 Some examples of bullish candles are the Hammer, Inverted Hammer, and Bullish Engulfing patterns.